 Special thanks are extended to Governor Jim Justice and members of the Legislature for their continued support.
 Gratitude is expressed to the members of WVCHIP's Board of Directors for their leadership and direction.
-Our most sincere appreciation is extended to both Secretary Bill Crouch and Deputy Secretary Jeremiah Samples, whose leadership and support has helped the Agency embrace this year's challenges.
-Respectfully, we submit this Annual Report for the West Virginia Children's Health Insurance Program for the year ended June 30, 2018.
+Our most sincere appreciation is extended to Secretary Bill J. Crouch.
+We also welcome WVCHIP's new Executive Director, Jean Kranz who started in July 2019.
+Respectfully, we submit this Annual Report for the West Virginia Children's Health Insurance Program for the year ended June 30, 2019.